ptirupat/ThoughtViz/README.md

 ## Testing

+* Download the sample trained GAN models from https://drive.google.com/open?id=1uFFhvTsU2nmdaecR2WPWsiGJfgI3as1_
+* Extract them and place in the models folder (.../ThoughtViz/models/gan_models)

 Run test.py to run the tests

 1. Baseline Evaluation

    * DeLiGAN : Uses 1-hot class label as conditioning with MoGLayer at the input.

 2. Final Evaluation

    * Our Approach : Uses EEG encoding from the trained EEG classifier as conditioning.
 The encoding is used as weights in the MoGLayer

+**NOTE** : Currently we have uploaded only one baseline model and our final model.
+Other models can be obtained by running the training code.